kpaddy/jimsim-app/README.md

 ## Summary
 JimSim is aimed at retail and institutional investors, tired of analysing and validating yield metrics displayed differently by every single yield protocol.
 A standard has to be established to provide transparency and to build trust in the industry.
 Trust that is utterly necessary after the painful events with Luna and FTX.

 And we don't have to look far to find metrics which can assess returns and risks of yield-bearing investment products - and if we are honest to each other, that's what DeFi yield protocols offer: investment products that provide a return.
 In TradFi there are tons of metrics being used to assess the return and risk of investment products.
-Profit, Loss, Profit Factor, Drawdown, Volatility, and even metrics like Sharpe Ratio, Sortino Ratio and Treynor Ratio
+Profit, Loss, Profit Factor, Drawdown, Volatility, and even metrics like Sharpe Ratio, Sortino Ratio and Treynor Ratio.

+But none of the DeFi data platforms provide these metrics.

 For the scope of this hackathon we aimed at collecting the data and getting it into a consumable format so that we can do the necessary calculations in the next step.